Tyrant: Enlightenment

-In the Enlightenment, thinkers applied the word tyranny to the system of governance that had developed around aristocracy and monarchy.
-Specifically, John Locke as part of his argument against the "Divine Right of Kings" in his book Two Treatises of Government defines it this way: "Tyranny is the exercise of power beyond right, which nobody can have a right to; and this is making use of the power any one has in his hands, not for the good of those who are under it, but for his own private, separate advantage."
+During the Age of Enlightenment, Western thinkers applied the word tyranny to the system of governance that had developed around aristocracy and monarchy.
+The English philosopher John Locke, as part of his argument against the "Divine Right of Kings" in his 1689 book Two Treatises of Government, defined it as such: "Tyranny is the exercise of power beyond right, which nobody can have a right to; and this is making use of the power any one has in his hands, not for the good of those who are under it, but for his own private, separate advantage."
 Locke's concept of tyranny influenced the writers of subsequent generations who developed the concept of tyranny as counterpoint to ideas of human rights and democracy.
-Thomas Jefferson referred to the tyranny of King George III of Great Britain in the Declaration of Independence.
+American statesman Thomas Jefferson described the actions of King George III as "tyrannical" in the United States Declaration of Independence.

 Enlightenment philosophers seemed to define tyranny by its associated characteristics.